Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/throneless-games/conquer/queenseat/rules/_index.md

 The Queen gets 1 card of choice (as a **public** card).
 All winning voters may pick who receives their card, which can be themselves (**public**).

+{{< rules-image src="gameplay_1.webp" alt="Example of voting in a round, then checking who won and handling their cards." >}}

 For each remaining card, the player must make a choice.
-Handle this from the Queenseat, in clockwise order again.
+(Handle this from the Queenseat again, in clockwise order, until all cards are gone.)

 * Either execute the **action** on the card.
 * Or **swap places** with another player.

 The Queen decides who receives your card (**public**), but they can't pick themselves.

+{{% remark %}}
+Remember that Queenseat is a **position**.
+Whoever sits there, is currently Queen.
+As such, when they swap places, they do not remain Queen.
+{{% /remark %}}

+{{< rules-image src="gameplay_2.webp" alt="Example of how to handle the losing votes, both execute/swap and to whom the card is discarded." >}}

 There are, however, two wrinkles.